Trevor A. Brown

 Complex Contract/Corporate Litigation.
 Acting as trial counsel to enforce contracts, obtain control, and ultimately force the break-up of a group of related corporations in the land subdivision business.

-Trust Litigation.
+Trust Litigation/Advice.
 Defending a trustee of a large land-holding trust from claims of alleged self-dealing and misconduct.
 Serving as lead litigation counsel in probate and circuit court to take control of a trust and related corporate entities.
 Garnishing assets held in a trust and obtaining court rulings disregarding the trust as a barrier to collection.
 Representing beneficiaries and trustees in separate cases involving the distribution of assets, violation of a health and maintenance clause, and competency.
+Advising a trustee regarding trust real estate and business operations, and obtaining court direction and approval as needed.

 Fraudulent Transfer Litigation.
 In separate cases, both prosecuting and defending fraudulent transfer claims involving multi-million dollar international transactions, including seizing local and foreign assets.